 The goal of the proposed project is to save a building with historic value and repurpose it as a museum and educational facility that is located in an attractive environment.
 The facility can also be used as an event center available for rent, which would meet a strong need in this area.
 These goals will be achieved by removing later additions to the building and restoring the main original central structure, which is approximately a 40' X 60' building.
 The building owner recently permitted an experienced restorer of large timber structures to assess the condition of the building and its potential for restoration.
 According to the team's initial assessment, the foundation of the building is solid and the main central structure can be restored.
 The team pointed out significant unique features of the building that should be preserved, such as several chamfered posts on the interior of the original building and excessively large beams cut from large hardwood trees unique to this part of the country.
 However, there are some roof leaks that are beginning to cause damage to some of the wood inside the building, and the grain elevator, a later addition, is showing obvious signs of shifting.
 This damage is hastening the need for repairs and rehabilitation of the building to avoid further deterioration.

-The Gordon, Hauss, Folk, Co. mill is one of a very few original mills existing today on the Miami & Erie Canal.
+The Gordon, Hauss, Folk, Co. mill is one of a very few original mills existing today on the Miami and Erie Canal.
 Most have been demolished.
-The goal of this project is to preserve part of our state’s history of industry by restoring the original structure of one of the first built and one of the last remaining mills on the canal, and to use the building and canal to inform and educate future generations of Ohioans about the importance of transportation and industry to our state’s growth and prosperity.
+The goal of this project is to preserve part of our state's history of the industry by restoring the original structure of one of the first built and one of the last remaining mills on the canal and to use the building and canal to inform and educate future generations of Ohioans about the importance of transportation and industry to our state's growth and prosperity.

-The City of St. Marys has proven its commitment to the preservation of the history of the Miami & Erie Canal over the years.
-The City invested approximately $250,000 in the restoration of Lock 13 in downtown St. Marys, a lock which had previously been covered over by a building.
+The City of St. Marys has proven its commitment to the preservation of the history of the Miami and Erie Canal over the years.
+The City invested approximately $250,000 in the restoration of Lock 13 in downtown St. Marys, a lock that had previously been covered over by a building.
 The City helped fund and construct a replica canal boat, the Belle of St. Marys, located on the canal in Memorial Park, and funded improvements to the towpath trail.
 Those projects cost the City a total of approximately $145,000.
 Improvements to the High Street Park along the canal, including the construction of a shelter house in the amount of approximately $240,000, were funded and completed by the City, and the City will continue improvements to that park which will enhance the aesthetic appeal, walkability, and accessibility of the park and canal towpath.

-Therefore, the City of St. Marys’ total investment to date in the preservation of the history of the Miami & Erie Canal is approximately $635,000.
+Therefore, the City of St. Marys' total investment to date in the preservation of the history of the Miami and Erie Canal is approximately $635,000.
 The City continues to fund maintenance costs for these improvements as well.

 The City of St. Marys also recently contributed $4,000 as its share of the local match for a Local Government Innovation Grant.
-This grant is being used to develop a tourism plan for the Miami & Erie Canal Corridor from Fort Loramie to Delphos.
+This grant is being used to develop a tourism plan for the Miami and Erie Canal Corridor from Fort Loramie to Delphos.
 The local match is being funded by a total of five partner communities along the corridor.

 The City is currently seeking permission from the Ohio Development Services Agency to use excess funds in the City's CDBG Revolving Loan Fund (RLF) to complete Phase I of the project.
 Phase I would include removal of modern additions, and repair/replacement of siding, windows, and the roof.
 These proposed improvements would preserve and protect the building from further exposure to moisture and would improve the integrity of the building.
 If Phase I is not completed in the near future, the building will soon no longer be salvageable.